djipco/fitc2016-workshop/README.md

 The `Libraries` folder contains various front-end JavaScript libraries used throughout the workshop.

 Node.js modules have not been included.
-After downloading the sources, you can easily install all necessary Node modules by issuing `npm install` from within the project's folder.
+After downloading the sources, you can easily install all necessary Node modules by issuing `npm install` from within the project's root folder.
 This will install all dependencies listed in the `package.json` file.